zstumgoren/betterpython/README.md

 [Write Better Python]: https://tinyurl.com/betterpython
 [NICAR 2019]: https://www.ire.org/events-and-training/event/3433/4087/

 The tutorial steps through several iterations of code that downloads, cleans and summarizes some [fake election data][].
-Along the way we add some basic test coverage so we can more confidently change the code.

 The repo contains three different versions of the code: